legendcodermartino1245/ldac-optimization-guide/LDAC_Codec_Negotiation_Profile_Generation.md

 ### ⚙ Observed System Negotiation Behavior & Profile Persistence

-- **Samsung LDAC observed negotiation behavior**
+- **Samsung LDAC override behavior**
   → Automatically activates if LDAC is used in Developer Options.
   → Often renegotiates toward Samsung’s preferred LDAC behavior unless alternative renegotiation workflows intervene.
-  → On Samsung, observed negotiation behavior can independently toggle HD Audio ON after pairing.
+  → On Samsung devices in this setup, HD Audio often appeared to re-enable automatically after pairing.
-  → However, observed negotiation behavior **cannot toggle LDAC codec toggle directly** — only HD Audio layer.
+  → Samsung override behavior did not appear to toggle the LDAC codec toggle directly in this setup.

 - **AAC default fallback post-pairing (Samsung stack)**
   → After first pairing, AAC is no longer neutral.
-  → Becomes part of Samsung’s observed codec negotiation behavior if LDAC isn't fully locked.

 - **Absolute Volume status**
   - **AV ON**: Volume sync events can re-trigger override or block codec switching.
   - **AV OFF**: Prevents Android-side volume control.

 - **Fast Pair timing**
-  → Samsung negotiation behavior usually takes precedence → if Automatically save devices is on it may get stored in the cloud
+  → Samsung reconnect behavior often appeared to take precedence in this setup.
+  → if Automatically save devices is on it may get stored in the cloud

-- **Writing to firmware post-handshake (after override) with Music Center**
+### Possible Music Center Reinjection Behavior

-  → Behavior suggests negotiated profiles may persist across reconnects (WH-1000XM5/XM3).
+→ Behavior suggests some negotiated codec preferences may persist across reconnects after stable renegotiation events.

-  → may apply after observed Samsung negotiation behavior
+→ Music Center may reapply previously negotiated codec states after reconnect on some Sony headphone models.

 - **GUI desync between Developer Options and BCC**
   → Happens if renegotiation timing conflict occurs.
   → Solved by double-applying the BCC profile

 - **Codec override persists across reboots**
-  → Only cleared via SBC handshake followed by Developer Options OFF during active connection.
+→ In this testing, the most reliable reset method was an SBC handshake followed by Developer Options OFF during active connection.

 ---